felixleong/felixleong.com/content/blog/2012/2011-the-year-of-love.md

 title: 2011, The Year of Love
 tags: life, career, future, introspection, love, motivation, relationships, self-improvement, thoughts
 date: 2012-01-15T00:34:00Z
+category: Annual Review
 featured_image: http://lh5.ggpht.com/-8LrlIcrDnOQ/TxGgC4AMk2I/AAAAAAAABUs/lCLBVqDEl_k/Flickr-5913998299.jpg
-featured_image_credit: Secret Waterfalls Heavenly Sunbeam by Forest Wander, Flickr
+featured_image_credit: 'Secret Waterfalls Heavenly Sunbeam' by Forest Wander, Flickr
 featured_image_url: http://www.wylio.com/credits/flickr/5913998299

 Continuing the tradition of reviewing the year that had past and setting resolutions and a new tone for the new year, this year would probably be my busiest, most exciting and yet the least documented year.
 And yes, my blog is almost totally neglected last year.
 For this post, I dug through my memory bank and recount the details of the past – well, it's alway better having that than not writing about some of the issues at all.